In the Last Part, Android Application Penetration Testing Part 6 We have seen about the Vulnerabilities has been categorized as TOP 10.

 Lack of Certificate Inspection: Android Application fails to verify the identity of the certificate presented to it.
-Most of the application ignore the warnings and accept any self-signed certificate presented.
-Some Application instead pass the traffic through an HTTP connection.
+Most of the applications ignore the warnings and accept any self-signed certificate presented.
+Some Applications instead pass the traffic through an HTTP connection.

-Weak Handshake Negotiation: Application and server perform an SSL/TLS handshake but use an insecure cipher suite which is vulnerable to MITM attacks.
+Weak Handshake Negotiation: The application and server perform an SSL/TLS handshake but use an insecure cipher suite which is vulnerable to MITM attacks.
 So any attacker can easily decrypt that connection.

 - Apply SSL/TLS to transport channels that the mobile app will use to transmit sensitive information, session tokens, or other sensitive data to a backend API or web service.

-- Only establish a secure connection after verifying the identity of end point server using trusted certificates in the key chain.
+- Only establish a secure connection after verifying the identity of the endpoint server using trusted certificates in the key chain.